What is a Smart Home?

 What Makes a Home “Smart”?

 A smart home uses technology to automate and remotely control systems and devices around the house.
 That includes everything from lighting and temperature to door locks, security cameras, and even your refrigerator.
-These devices are typically connected to a central system or network and can be managed through your smartphone, tablet, voice assistant, or a smart home hub.
+These devices are typically connected to a central system or network and can be managed through your smartphone, tablet, voice assistant, or a hub located in the home.

 Some of the most common smart home features include: